-“I recommend not waiting too long before you start," says Dr. Jennifer Shu.
-If you’re dedicated to breast feeding—which is great—your tendency may be not to also introduce a bottle.
+“I recommend not waiting too long before you start,” said Dr. Jennifer Shu.
+“If you’re dedicated to breast feeding—which is great—your tendency may be to not also introduce a bottle.
 What I suggest is to have moms pump some breast milk and give it to their baby in a bottle maybe once a week or more if they want to—once a night, if they want their partner to help out.
 Try not to get the baby so used to just the breast that they refuse to take anything else.”

-Care, Use, Maintenance, and Repair
+Care, Use, Maintenance and Repair

-Unlike in our grandparent's day, you don’t need to sterilize bottles after each use.
-Unless you’re using water that might be contaminated with harmful bacteria, you can simply wash them with hot, soapy water (either by hand or in the dishwasher), according to the American Academy of Pediatrics.
+Unlike in our grandparents’ day, you don’t need to sterilize bottles after each use.
+Unless you’re using water that might be contaminated with harmful bacteria, you can simply wash them with hot, soapy water either by hand or in the dishwasher, according to the American Academy of Pediatrics.
 Of course, always wash your hands before handling your baby’s bottle.

 Bottles and nipples should be washed thoroughly after each use and allowed to air dry completely.
 This reduces the chance of bacteria growing in leftover milk or even water.

 To reduce the chance of plastic bottles leaching chemicals, Dr. Neal Langerman recommends disposing of bottles that are scratched.
 And as with all plastic storage containers, it’s best not to microwave plastic baby bottles or heat them unnecessarily.
-“I don’t put them in the dishwasher," says Dr. Jennifer Shu, “I only sterilize them the first time.”
+“I don’t put them in the dishwasher,” said Dr. Jennifer Shu, “I only sterilize them the first time.”

-Wrapping It Up
+Wrapping it Up